Anselm Franz

-Anselm Franz (January 21, 1900—November 18, 1994) was a pioneering Austrian jet engine engineer known for the development of the Jumo 004, the world's first mass-produced turbojet engine by Nazi Germany during World War II, and his work on turboshaft designs in the United States after the war as part of Operation Paperclip, including the Lycoming T53, the Honeywell T55, the AGT-1500, and the PLF1A-2, the world's first high-bypass turbofan engine.
+Anselm Franz (January 21, 1900—November 18, 1994) was a Austrian-American jet engine engineer known for the development of the Jumo 004, the world's first mass-produced turbojet engine by Nazi Germany during World War II, and his work on turboshaft designs in the United States after the war as part of Operation Paperclip, including the Lycoming T53, the Honeywell T55, the AGT-1500, and the PLF1A-2, the world's first high-bypass turbofan engine.

 Early life

 Born in Schladming, Austria, in 1900, Franz studied mechanical engineering at the Graz University of Technology and earned a doctoral degree from the University of Berlin.
 Franz worked as a design engineer at a company in Berlin, where he developed hydraulic torque converters.
 In 1933 Franz joined the Sturmabteilung.

 Junkers Aircraft

 In 1936, he joined Junkers, and during much of the 1930s he was in charge of supercharger and turbocharger development.

-Meanwhile Hans von Ohain's first engines were being run at Heinkel, although there was little official interest.
-Helmut Schelp and Hans Mauch, at the Reichsluftfahrtministerium (RLM), tried to keep development moving through the "back door", attempting to interest existing engine companies in jet development.
+Meanwhile Hans von Ohain's first jet engines were being run at Heinkel, although there was little official interest.
+Helmut Schelp and Hans Mauch, at the Reichsluftfahrtministerium (RLM), tried to keep development moving through the "back door" by attempting to interest existing engine companies in jet development.
 On one such visit in early 1939 Otto Mader at Junkers said that even if the idea was worth looking at, he had no one to run such an effort.
 Schelp suggested that Franz would be perfect for the job, given his experience in turbocompressor work.

 The program was set up later in 1939, initially consisting of a very small team drawn from the supercharger division.
 Unlike the Heinkel designs, the Jumo would use an axial compressor, as opposed to the centrifugal compressor, in order to have a smaller frontal area.
 With that exception the design was otherwise very conservative, a series of six flame cans were used for combustion instead of a single annular burner, and the compression ratio was kept low at 3.14:1.
 Franz decided to focus on development time-to-market instead of performance in order to avoid having the program killed off if it didn't produce a working engine quickly.

 The first testbed run of the experimental 004A took place in the spring of 1940, and had full speed runs in January 1941.
 The engine flew on an Messerschmitt Bf 110 on March 15, 1942, and after a number of these A models were delivered, the Messerschmitt Me 262 first took to the air with the 004A on July 18.
 The RLM was finally interested in the design, and ordered 80 production quality versions.
 The new 004B version included a number of changes, but ran into difficulty with vibration and fatigue problems that greatly delayed its service entry.
 It was not until the spring of 1944 that the engine was routinely lasting 50 hours and could enter full production.
 It nevertheless went on to power the majority of the Luftwaffe's jet designs.